LeeHowes/CPP/executor_compromise_the_return.md

 An executor should either be a sender of a sub executor, or a one way fire and forget entity.
 These can be implemented in terms of each other, and so can be adapted if necessary, potentially with some loss of information.

-We may `require` or `prefer` to switch between these.
+These executor concepts support [P0443] style properties (e.g. `require` or `prefer`).

 ### SenderExecutor
-A SenderExecutor is a Sender and meets the requirements of Sender.
+A `SenderExecutor` is a `Sender` and meets the requirements of Sender.
 The interface of the passed receiver should be noexcept.

 | Function | Semantics |
 |----------|-----------|